 It didn’t stop there.
 I went back to the store and bought two more…and that is when my obsession really took off.
 This little Santa on a drum was too adorable to pass on.

-This Santa on the wagon got broken last year when Alley my cat decided the tree looked better on the kitchen floor where she went to town twirling and chasing all my collection around like it was some sort of ornament confetti party.
+This Santa on the wagon got broken last year when Alley my cat decided the tree looked better on the kitchen floor.
+She went to town twirling and chasing all my collection around like it was some sort of ornament confetti party.
 After hours of crawling around the floor, I gave up looking for the Santa that sits on top and instead glued this little angel on that lost her wings during Alley’s confetti party.
 Then I found Santa and put him back on, that explains the mismatch look of this ornament.
 I couldn’t just get rid of it, it has sentimental value and it was one of the first and early ornaments from this collection of over 100…thanks Alley.

 And so it begins, at yard sales, as gifts, my collection grew and grew.
 A little Native American with a tiny wooden baby on her back, wooden soldiers holding drumsticks in their tiny wooden hands, an adorable little red rocking horse.
 There was no stopping me now.